Zalk0/LO14_Project/README.md

 ## Error codes

-These will be the numbers returned by functions to indicate if it's ok or not.
+These will be the numbers returned by functions (from verfications.sh) to indicate if it's ok or not.

 **0** No error
 **1** Invalid number of arguments or invalid arguments